trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

   - back rounded is unmarked
 - Front the tongue and spreading the lips shrink the front cavity
   - fron unrounded is unmarked
+- Low vowels are rarely rounded:
+  - [ɒ] is marked instead of it's unrounded counterpart. its only used in RP

 ### 'r-ful'-ness